-In addition to the ongoing assessment of service delivery efficiency at all levels of the City, a unit will be created in the Corporate Services Directorate to help develop and implement operational efficiency plans.
+In addition to the ongoing assessment of service delivery efficiency at all levels of the City, a unit will be created in the Directorate of the Mayor to help develop and implement operational efficiency plans.
 Where appropriate, this unit will also facilitate systems accreditation according to international standards.